DanialArab/Python/Fundamentals, Data Structures, and Algorithms/Data Structures and Algorithms.md

 + For something to be a stack you just have to **add and remove from the same end** so if I use a list there is one end that I want to use for adding and removing.
 If I want to use a list to implement a stack I want to make sure that I am adding and removing from the end not the beginning to make sure that I have O (1) and not O(n) (which is the case for adding and removing to/from the beginning).
 + If I want o use a linked list to implement a stack, I want to make sure that the same end to/from which I add or remove is the first node and not the last one (again to have the O(1) rather than O(n)) (adding/removing an item to/from the begging of a linked list is O(1) but adding an item to the end of a linked list is of O(1) while removing an item from the end of a linked list is O(n)).
 + In stack we have **pop and push** corresponding to pop and prepend
 + In stack we have top (instead of head) and bottom instead of tail, but since in stack to be implemented through a linked list we are adding or removing from the top we really don’t need to keep track of bottom.
++ The peek operation is the simplest.
+It simply returns, the top element without removing it.
+This is also an efficient  O(1) operation.

 <a name="30"></a>
 ###### Implementation